The Algorithm That Makes Preschoolers Obsessed With YouTube Kids

 There are other key strategies for making a YouTube Kids video go viral.
 Make enough of these things and you start to get a sense of what children want to see, she says.
 “I wish I could tell you more,” she added, “But I don’t want to introduce competition.
 And, honestly, nobody really understands it. ”

 The other thing people don’t yet understand is how growing up in the mobile internet age will change the way children think about storytelling.
 “There’s a rich set of literature showing kids who are reading more books are more imaginative,” says Calvert, of the Children’s Digital Media Center.
-“But in the age of interactivity, it’s no just longer consuming what somebody else makes.
-It’s also making you’re own thing.”
+“But in the age of interactivity, it’s no longer just consuming what somebody else makes.
+It’s also making your own thing.”

 In other words, the youngest generation of app users is developing new expectations about narrative structure and informational environments.
 Beyond the thrill a preschooler gets from tapping a screen, or watching The Bing Bong Song video for the umpteenth time, the long-term implications for cellphone-toting toddlers are tangled up with all the other complexities of living in a highly networked on-demand world.